saurav-sharma07/UNITED_AIRLINES_CALL_OPERATIONS/README.md

-## README: Call Center AHT & AST Analysis
+## United Airlines Call Center AHT & AST Analysis

 ### Project Overview
 This project analyzes key call center metrics such as Average Handle Time (AHT) and Average Speed to Answer (AST) for a dataset from a customer support center.
 The focus is to identify key drivers of long call durations and to recommend strategies for improving efficiency and customer satisfaction.